Dasmius007/HumbleKeysLibrary/README.md

 2. Drag-and-drop the .pext file onto your Playnite window

 ## Settings
-* `Ignore Redeemed Keys` is a setting added in v0.1.4.
-When checked, HumbleKeysLibrary will not import keys that have been revealed on the Humble site.
+* `Ignore Redeemed Keys` - When checked, HumbleKeysLibrary will not import keys that have been revealed on the Humble site.
+* `Add Redemption Store to field` - Add the store the key is for (e.g. Steam) to this field (**IMPORTANT:** `Platform` field is no longer used by default, but now `Source` is to help some metadata plugins properly match games).
-* `Import Choice Games` is a setting added in v0.1.5.
-When checked, purchases that are detected as Humble Choice Bundles will have the bundle's individual games added.
+* `Import Choice Games` - When checked, purchases that are detected as Humble Choice Bundles will have the bundle's individual games added.
-* `Create Tags for Bundle Names` is a setting added in v0.1.5.
-When an entry not `None` is selected, it will create a tag in the format of `Bundle: [Bundle Name]` (Updated in v0.3.0)
+* `Create Tags for Bundle Names` - When an entry not `None` is selected, it will create a tag in the format of `Bundle: [Bundle Name]`.
-* `Unredeemable key handling` is a setting added in v0.3.4.
-Unredeemable virtual orders (either expired and cannot be redeemed or part of a Bundle where all choices have been made) can be tagged as "Key: Unredeemable" or not added to the library.
-For existing games, if Tag is selected a new tag will replace the existing 'Key: Unredeemed' tag with 'Key: Unredeemable', if Delete is selected the game will be deleted from the library if it cannot be redeemed.
+* `Unredeemable key handling` - Unredeemable virtual orders (either expired and cannot be redeemed or part of a Bundle where all choices have been made) can be tagged as `Key: Unredeemable` or not added to the library.
+For existing games, if `Tag` is selected a new tag will replace the existing `Key: Unredeemed` tag with `Key: Unredeemable`, if `Delete` is selected the game will be deleted from the library if it cannot be redeemed.
-* `Enable Cache` is a setting added in v0.3.0.
-When checked, HumbleKeysLibrary will create JSON files for data retrieved from the Humble API in the ExtensionsData directory.
+* `Enable Cache` - When checked, HumbleKeysLibrary will create JSON files for data retrieved from the Humble API in the ExtensionsData directory.
 If a Cache file exists, the API will not be queried to prevent spamming Humble.
 This applies to Purchases, Memberships (Humble Monthly) and Orders.

 ## Details
 ### Tags